daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 ### Recommender System

-Mainstream dating apps with an abundance of users and data train hybrid recommender systems that model content-based distributions and collaborative filtering effects based on a robust set of features and explicit / implicit user interactions, e.g., swiping and time-on-page.
+Mainstream dating apps train hybrid recommender systems that model content-based and collaborative filtering effects based on a robust set of features and explicit / implicit user interactions, e.g., swiping, time-on-page, etc.
-Researchers have shown that LLMs can be used as zero-shot shot recommenders but, through ablation studies, that they're primarily content-based.
+Researchers have shown that LLMs generalize as zero-shot shot recommenders but, through ablation studies, that they're primarily content-based.
 Since our study lacked human feedback, we framed matchmaking as a LLM zero-shot content-based recommender powered by vector search and a bit of graph theory.